princebhatt03/Task-Manager/README.md

 ---
 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is created as a Task for Job Interview

 ✨Thank you for connecting...